-To review the Emergency Response Plan for the University, see Classroom Evacuation procedures at https://www.howard.edu/publicsafety/pdfs/safetynewsltr.pdf
+To review the Emergency Response Plan for the University, see Classroom Evacuation procedures at https://publicsafety.howard.edu/emergency-management

-A. Incident and/or Accident Report
+Incident and/or Accident Report

 1. An incident report is to be completed when a student sustains an injury in the classroom and/or clinical settings.